Nickvdb99/Fitness-Snake/README.md

 ### Visual Studio

-To run our project you will need [Visual Studio](https://visualstudio.microsoft.com/downloads/)
+To run our project you will need [Visual Studio](https://visualstudio.microsoft.com/downloads/)<br/>
+Proceed through the installer until the program is completely installed.</br>

+We will also need the repository, so go ahead and download it [here](https://github.com/yungxog/Fitness-Snake) if you haven't already.
+Export the map called 'Game' in the zipped file you've downloaded

 # TO DO